Xunnamius/hashnav/README.md

 Setting up Your Page
 -------------
+Note that, to save on http requests, one could consolidate the various module files shown below into one javascript file.
+This would probably be best for most people.

 To use HashNav in its most conservative state, the HTML would look similar to the following:

 	<script type="text/javascript" src="mootools/mootools-core-1.4.5.js"></script>